kubevirt/kubevirt.github.io/_posts/2019-12-17-KubeVirt_UI_options.md

 > OKD embeds Kubernetes and extends it with security and other integrated concepts.
 OKD is also referred to as Origin in github and in the documentation.
 An OKD release corresponds to the Kubernetes distribution - for example, OKD 1.10 includes Kubernetes 1.10.

 A few weeks ago Kubernetes distribution [OKD4](https://github.com/openshift/okd) was released as preview.
-OKD is the official upstream version of Red Hat's Openshift.
-Since Openshift includes KubeVirt (Red Hat calls it [CNV](https://docs.openshift.com/container-platform/4.2/cnv/cnv_install/cnv-about-cnv.html)) as a tech-preview feature since a couple of releases, there is already a lot of integration going on between OKD console and KubeVirt.
+OKD is the official upstream version of Red Hat's OpenShift.
+Since OpenShift includes KubeVirt (Red Hat calls it [CNV](https://docs.openshift.com/container-platform/4.2/cnv/cnv_install/cnv-about-cnv.html)) as a tech-preview feature since a couple of releases, there is already a lot of integration going on between OKD console and KubeVirt.

 Note that OKD4 is in preview, which means that only a subset of platforms and functionality will be available until it reaches beta.
-That being said, we have we found a similar behaviour as testing KubeVirt with Openshift.
+That being said, we have we found a similar behaviour as testing KubeVirt with OpenShift.
 We have noticed that from the UI a user can:

 - Install the KubeVirt operator from the operator marketplace.
 - Create Virtual Machines by importing YAML files or following a wizard.
 The wizard prevents you from moving to the next screen until you provide values in the required fields.